How to Set a Digital Marketing Budget When You’re a Small Business

 How Bundles Make Your Budget Work Harder

 One of the smartest ways to stretch a small budget is to bundle your marketing services together rather than buying them piecemeal.
 When channels work in isolation, they underperform.
-When they work together — SEO feeding content, content fuelling social, social driving traffic — the results compound.
+When they work together, with SEO feeding content, content fuelling social, and social driving traffic, the results compound.

 DPOM Bundle Pricing: Built for Small Business Budgets

 At DPOM, our bundle approach is specifically designed to give small businesses more for less.
-Instead of paying separately for SEO, social media management, and content creation — which could easily run you £1,500+ per month with individual suppliers — our bundles combine these services at a significantly lower cost.
+Instead of paying separately for SEO, social media management, and content creation, which could easily run you £1,500 or more per month with individual suppliers, our bundles combine these services at a significantly lower cost.
 You pick the services you need, we package them together, and you get the benefit of an integrated strategy without the inflated price tag.
-It’s how we help businesses on £500–£1,000 monthly budgets compete with companies spending three times that amount.
+Build your own package and save up to 30%.
+It’s how we help businesses on £500 to £1,000 monthly budgets compete with companies spending three times that amount.

 Common Budget Mistakes to Avoid

 Spending everything on ads with no landing page optimisation.
 You’re paying to send people to a page that doesn’t convert.
-That’s not marketing — that’s charity for Google.
+That’s not marketing, it’s charity for Google.

 Ignoring SEO because it takes too long.
 Yes, SEO is a slow burn.
 But six months from now, you’ll wish you’d started today.
 The best time to invest in SEO was a year ago.
 The second-best time is right now.